-In this tutorial, we show how you can use the Reveal Clipping tool built into ADP Pro, to more accurately deal with clipping issues, resulting in more impactful images.
+In this tutorial, we show how you can use the Reveal Clipping tool built into ADP Pro Luminosity Masks Panel.
+This more accurately deals with clipping issues, resulting in more impactful images.

 There are two ways that clipping can appear in our images.
 One is a loss of information in our highlights or shadows through under or over exposure.
 The other is through the over saturation of a colour in our highlights or shadows.
 These are completely different issues and should be dealt with using separate methods.
 This tutorial predominantly covers the loss of information in our highlights and shadows.

-Losing information in your highlights or shadows is typically something you are trying to avoid in your images.
-It causes blocks of pure whites and blacks, which can act as distraction in your image, with no detail for the viewer.
-Having said this, there may be occasions where this is acceptable or wanted, but for the most part it is something we want to avoid.
+Losing information in your highlights or shadows is typically something you want to avoid in your images.
+It causes blocks of pure whites and blacks, which can act as distraction in your image.
+But, there may be occasions where this is acceptable or wanted, but is often something we want to avoid.

-When you are working within Photoshop, you don’t have the same visual ability to see the areas that are being clipped, as you do in Camera Raw or Lightroom.
-In Camera Raw you have the ability to turn on the Red and Blue overlays to reveal clipping in your highlights and shadows.
+When you are working within Photoshop, you don’t have the same visual ability to see the areas being clipped.
+This is much more evident in Camera Raw or Lightroom.
+In Camera Raw you can turn on the clipping overlays to reveal clipping in your highlights and shadows.

 Camera Raw & Lightroom

 When you work within Lightroom or Camera Raw, you are given the ability to reveal clipping in your highlights and shadows.
-These are available by clicking on the arrows at the top right of the histogram as shown in the image to the left.
+They are available by pressing the arrows at the top right of the histogram as shown here.

-When you click on one of these arrows you will see red appear if you have any clipping or over saturation in your highlights.
-Blue will appear in the areas that you have lost information or over saturation in your shadows.
-Also, the colour of the arrows at the top of the histogram, reveal which colour channels you have lost information in.
+Clicking on one of these arrows you see red appear if you have any clipping in your highlights.
+Blue will appear in the areas that you have clipping in your shadows.
+The colour of the arrows at the top of the histogram, reveal in which channels your losing information.

-Photoshop gives us greater ability to see what is causing clipping, through the various types of histograms we can view.
-The histograms in Photoshop on their own are still not the perfect solution.
+Photoshop gives us greater ability to see what is causing clipping, through the various types of histograms available.
+These histograms in Photoshop on their own are still not the perfect solution.

-Luminosity Histogram: This shows where the detail in your image is, based on the brightness values of the pixels.
+This shows where the detail in your image is based on the brightness values of the pixels.
 If the information is pushed hard right or left, you are losing information in those tones.

-Red, Green & Blue: This shows where the colour information resides, and will show if you have any clipping in specific colour channels due to over saturation.
+This shows where the colour information resides, and will show if you have any clipping in specific colour channels.
+Typically cause by over saturation.

-The combination of these histograms allows you to determine what is causing your clipping, something that is not available in Camera Raw and Lightroom.
-It doesn’t solve all of our issues though, it doesn’t tell us where we are losing information, only that we are losing it.
+The combination of these histograms allows you to determine what is causing your clipping.
+This is something that is not available in Camera Raw or Lightroom.
+But, it’s still not good enough, we don’t know where the clipping is occurring.

 Reveal Clipping in ADP Pro

-The reveal clipping button built into ADP Pro has combined the red and blue overlays of Lightroom and Camera into Photoshop.
-This now gives you the ability to see exactly where you are losing information in your images.
+The reveal clipping button built into our Luminosity Masks Panel has created a red and blue overlay.
+Because of this overlay you can now visually see where clipping is occurring.
+Giving you the ability to see exactly where you are losing information in your images.

 So why is this so important?

-You can now deal with the clipping issues in the areas that are being effected, rather than taking a more global approach.
-This allows us to maintain the brightness or darkness in our images, while controlling only those areas where we are losing information.
+You can now deal with the clipping issues in the areas that are being effected, rather than a global approach.
+Allowing you to maintain brightness or darkness in images, while controlling only areas you’re losing information in.
 You can also deal with any issues in real time, meaning you can watch the clipped areas disappear as you work on them.

 It will now allow you to push the boundaries in your edits.
-You will be able to push the brightness or darkness in your images creating higher and lower key images with confidence that you’re not losing information.
+Pushing the contrast in your images, creating higher and lower key images with the confidence you’re not losing information.

 Reveal Clipping Button